swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 1. Public

-    1. How many learners attend the workshop?
+    1. How many learners attended the workshop?

     2. Big changes in the number of learners during the workshop?

-    3. Learners had any installation problem with the tools requested that they installed?
+    3. Did learners have any installation problems?

 2. Content